 Fill your cart with colorful seasonal produce.
 Fall is harvest time so that means that there are an abundant fruits and vegetables in season to take advantage of.
 In the summer that means berries, peaches, and cherries.
 Spring is the season for asparagus, spinach, greens, onion, and carrots.
 In winter that means lots of squash.
 My favorite place to buy produce is at local farmers markets.
 You know their produce is fresh and in season!
 Fresh and frozen fruit and vegetables make delicious smoothies, and should be added to all of your meals.

 Whenever you can, buy organic, or follow the EWG Dirty Dozen and Clean 15 Lists.
 These lists outline the 12 fruits and vegetables you should always buy organic due to pesticide exposure, and the 15 fruits and vegetables you do not need to buy organic because of limited pesticide exposure.

-There are some fruits and vegetables I always have on hand because I use them so often for snacking, baking, and cooking.
+There are some fresh fruit and vegetables I always have on hand because I use them so often for snacking, baking, and cooking.
 Fresh fruits and vegetables are full of vitamins, minerals, and antioxidants.
 Those include…